-Surveying the local level of US politics, one finds that King County, Washington, has one of the best environmental product procurement programs in the country.
-King County Code (KCC) § 10.14.050, mandates public agencies to purchase sustainable products and implement environmental strategies that meet specific stringent standards.
+King County, Washington, has long been recognized as a leader in environmental product procurement in the country.
+King County Code (KCC) § 10.14.050 mandates public agencies to purchase sustainable products and implement environmental strategies that meet specific stringent standards.
 The King County Sustainable Purchasing Program (SPP) (formerly called the Environmental Purchasing Program (EPP)) was first implemented in 1989 in an effort to reduce ozone depleting landfill waste and incentivize a sustainable local economy.
 In 2018, the Sustainable Purchasing Ordinance further codified requirements for the SPP in addition to mandates on a Green Building Program, Electric Vehicle Program, and Strategic Climate Action Plan.

-The EPP requires all local government agencies to purchase “sustainable products and services that provide environmental, social, and economic benefits,” including compost and shredded wood waste, and complements the 2005 King County Post-Construction Soil Standard.
-The EPP policy became official regulation through the passage of legislation in 1995 (Document Code: CON 7-1-2 (AEP) (superseded by CON-7-1-3-EP).
+The SPP requires all local government agencies to purchase “sustainable products and services that provide environmental, social, and economic benefits,” including compost and shredded wood waste, and complements the 2005 King County Post-Construction Soil Standard.
+The SPP policy became official regulation through the passage of legislation in 1995 (Document Code: CON-7-1-2 (AEP) (superseded by CON-7-1-3-EP).
 Today, King County Code and agency procurement policies continue to bolster a market for regional compost production through preferential purchasing of local compost.

-King County’s Wastewater Treatment Division (WTD) and Roads Division, in particular, have been at the forefront of implementing composting procurement policies among the county’s public agencies.
-According to Karen Hamilton, the Environmental Purchasing Program Manager for King County’s Procurement and Contract Services, “the county’s three wastewater treatment plants produce lots of biosolids, some [of which] are turned into compost called Groco, recently rebranded as Loop.
+King County’s Wastewater Treatment Division (WTD) and Roads Division, in particular, have been at the forefront of implementing compost procurement policies among the county’s public agencies.
+According to Karen Hamilton, the Environmental Purchasing Program Manager for King County’s Procurement and Contract Services, “the county’s three wastewater treatment plants produce lots of biosolids, some [of which] are turned into compost called Groco, since rebranded as Loop.
 Whenever WTD does a construction project, they use the biosolids compost.”
 Additionally, the Roads Division buys local yard waste compost from a company called Cedar Grove.
 “Because we buy compost in bulk,” says Hamilton, “it only makes sense to source a local product.”
 King County’s compost is produced by composting woody material with Loop (the organic material made by recycling food and human waste at their wastewater treatment plants.)

 Policy Language and Procurement Specifications